How Much Does a Tornado Shelter Cost in 2025?

 The type of material you choose changes the price, with steel and Kevlar costing more than fiberglass and concrete.

-• Concrete is affordable yet heavy and resistant to strong winds.
+• Concrete is heavy and budget-friendly, and it stands up well to strong winds.

 Steel $4,000–$30,000